ScoopInstaller/BucketTemplate/README.md

 6. Create new manifests by copying `bucket/app-name.json.template` to `bucket/<app-name>.json`.
 7. Commit and push changes.
+8. If you'd like your bucket to be indexed on `https://scoop.sh`, add the topic `scoop-bucket` to your repository.

 ## How do I install these manifests?